rand00/conntest/README.md

+# `conntest`

-`conntest` is a MirageOS unikernel that acts as a client and server to other instances of itself, either via `TCP` or `UDP`.
-It automatically reconnects when the connection is lost, so you can just take down an instance and reconfigure it via CLI.
+A MirageOS unikernel that acts as a client and server to other instances of itself, either via `TCP` or `UDP`.
+It automatically reconnects when the connection is lost, so you can e.g. take down an instance and reconfigure it via CLI.

-## Usecases
+### Usecases
 * Testing that your networking setup works - e.g. when you use  bridges, `TAP` devices, `NAT`, firewall rules etc.
-* Testing the connection-stats between different:
+* Testing the connection-stats between different servers, MirageOS compilation-targets and network-stacks.
-  * servers
-  * MirageOS backends and network-stacks
+  * This can e.g. be useful if you plan to rearrange where/how your unikernel instances are run.
 * Stress-testing connections by sending lots of data to/from several instances at the same time.
 * Playing around with distributed unikernel setups.

-## Work in progress
+### Work in progress
 * A `notty` CLI UI (via `mirage-console`) listing connections and their stats
   * But having the possibility of choosing a simple logging output
 * Show stats: